apache/accumulo-website/_docs-2-0/administration/kerberos.md

 #### Configuration

-The second thing clients need to do is to configure kerberos when an Accumulo Connector is created.
-This can be done using Connector builder methods or by setting the properties below in `accumulo-client.properties` which can be provided to Accumulo utilities using the `--config-file` command line option.
+The second thing clients need to do is to configure kerberos when an Accumulo client is created.
+This can be done using client builder methods or by setting the properties below in `accumulo-client.properties` which can be provided to Accumulo utilities using the `--config-file` command line option.